Barry Halliwell: Career and writing

 After leaving Oxford, Halliwell briefly lectured at the Portsmouth Polytechnic (1973–74).
-He took up a position as lecturer at King's College London in 1974, remaining there until 2000, rising to the position of professor of medical biochemistry in the Division of Pharmacology.
+He took up a position as lecturer at King's College London in 1974, remaining there until 2000, rising to the position of Professor of Medical Biochemistry in the Division of Pharmacology.
 He also simultaneously held a visiting professorship at the University of California, Davis, United States (1995–99).
 After a 1998 sabbatical at the National University of Singapore (NUS), he moved there in 2000 as chair of the biochemistry department.
-As of 2018 he is a professor in the department of biochemistry at the NUS Yong Loo Lin School of Medicine, where he holds a Tan Chin Tuan Centennial professorship.
+As of 2018 he is a professor in the department of biochemistry at the NUS Yong Loo Lin School of Medicine.
+Halliwell is currently the Senior Advisor, Academic Appointments and Research Excellence, Office of the Provost, at the National University of Singapore (NUS).
+He is also Chairman of the Biomedical Research Advisory Council (BMAC), Agency for Science, Technology & Research (A*STAR).

-Halliwell served as the NUS's first Deputy President (Research and Technology) in 2006–15, founding the Graduate School for Integrative Sciences and Engineering, and overseeing a doubling in the university's research grants.
+Halliwell served as the NUS's first Deputy President (Research and Technology) in 2006–15, founding the Graduate School for Integrative Sciences and Engineering, and overseeing a more than doubling in the university's research grants and the creation at NUS of Singapore's first Research Centre of Excellence (RCEs).
 He was subsequently appointed Senior Advisor to the NUS President.
-He chairs Singapore's Biomedical Research Council.

 His textbook, Free Radicals in Biology and Medicine, co-written with John M. C. Gutteridge, is considered "an authoritative text in the field".
-His work is highly cited; in 2011, eight of his research articles had each received over a thousand citations.
+His work is highly cited; in 2011, eight of his research articles had each received over a thousand citations, and his Hirsch Index is 174 (Based on Scopus, May 2025).

 Research

 Halliwell is known for his work on the control of free radicals in biological systems.
 His earliest research was in plants, where with Christine Foyer and others in 1976, he discovered the glutathione–ascorbate cycle (also known as the Foyer–Halliwell–Asada pathway) by which chloroplasts remove damaging hydrogen peroxide.
 He subsequently focused on the role of free radicals in human diseases, demonstrating the toxicity of the hydroxyl radical, a metabolite of superoxide, and investigated the involvement of metal ions, including iron and zinc, in this process, as well as the protective effect of their sequestration.
 He has also worked on reactive nitrogen species.
 He developed methods to measure free radical levels in vivo and to quantify the damage they cause to DNA.
 He has also researched dietary antioxidants.

-As of 2018, his research focuses on the role of free radicals and antioxidants in human disease, particularly Alzheimer's disease and other brain disorders.
+As of 2025, his research focuses on the role of free radicals and antioxidants in human disease, particularly Alzheimer's disease and other brain disorders.
 His interests include the characterisation of redox biomarkers for the identification of human diseases, molecular nutrition, the role of transition metal ions as promoters of radical reactions in vitro and in vivo, the development of drugs to prevent oxidative cell damage, the chemical nature of antioxidants in vivo, methods for the specific detection of reactive oxygen and reactive nitrogen species in vivo and their application to human disease, particularly stroke and neuro-degenerative diseases and ageing in humans and in the nematode Caenorhabditis elegans.